 4.4 WTSA Action Plan

-Ms Xiaoya Yang presented TD496: WTSA Action plan: WTSA Resolutions and Opinion prepared by TSB, which covers the complete report on implementation of WTSA-20 Resolutions and Opinion in 2022-2024 study period and called special attention from ITU membership on the 83 (20%) red-highlighted action items where no action could be reported.
+The meeting noted TD496: WTSA Action plan: WTSA Resolutions and Opinion prepared by TSB, which covers the complete report on implementation of WTSA-20 Resolutions and Opinion in 2022-2024 study period and called special attention from ITU membership on the 83 (20%) red-highlighted action items where no action could be reported.

-TSB confirmed that this report will be continuously updated until WTSA-24 contribution deadline (16 September 2024).
-It will then be submitted to WTSA-24 as Doc34 which will also serve as TSB Director’s report to WTSA-24 on action items where his report was specifically instructed.

 The meeting greatly appreciated TSB’s effort in maintained this detailed report with implementation status of 409 action items to each TSAG meeting and strongly recommended this WTSA Action Plan report should be taken into consideration by RTOs in their preparation for common proposals to and during their discussion in WTSA-24.

 5 Streamlining WTSA Resolutions and Opinion